WWE LFG, Biography: WWE Legends, and WWE Greatest Moments tonight on A&E - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

--Biography: WWE Legends “The Curse of the Von Erichs, Part 2” airs tonight on A&E starting at 7CT/8ET.
+-Biography: WWE Legends “The Legion of Doom” airs tonight on A&E starting at 7CT/8ET.

 -Two episodes of WWE’s Greatest Moments air on A&E starting at 10:04CT/11:04ET.
-The first episode focuses on Roddy Piper, and the second episode spotlights debuts in the 1990s.
+The first episode focuses on WCW Nitro, and the second episode spotlights WWE Backlash.

-Powell’s POV: If you missed the first part of the Von Erichs’ documentary, it will be replayed today at 5CT/6ET before part two.
-Next week’s “Biography: WWE Legends” is on The Legion of Doom, and the biography on The Four Horsemen airs on May 17.
+Powell’s POV: If you missed the two-part Von Erichs’ documentary, it will be replayed today starting at 1CT/2ET, with the second part airing at 3CT/4ET.
+Next week’s “Biography: WWE Legends” is on The Four Horsemen.

 Be the first to comment